cloudnative-pg/cloudnative-pg/docs/src/quickstart.md

 [grafana-dashboard.json](https://github.com/cloudnative-pg/grafana-dashboards/blob/main/charts/cluster/grafana-dashboard.json)
 file and manually importing it via the GUI.

-!!!
-Warning
+> [!WARNING]
     Some graphs in the previous dashboard make use of metrics that are in alpha stage by the time this was created, like `kubelet_volume_stats_available_bytes` and `kubelet_volume_stats_capacity_bytes` producing some graphs to show `No data`.

 ![local grafana](images/grafana-local.png)

+> [!NOTE]
-Note that in our example setup, both Prometheus and Grafana will pick up any other CloudNativePG clusters deployed with Monitoring activated.
+    In our local setup, Prometheus and Grafana are configured to automatically discover and monitor any CloudNativePG clusters deployed with the Monitoring feature enabled.